I’ve been delving deep into cryptocurrencies lately, and I figure it’s about damn time I write a guide on investing in bitcoin.

 Consider getting into the mining game, by making an account with Genesis Mining.
 Like I said, I love their service—I get bitcoin deposited into my wallet every single day, and as the price of bitcoin rises, this will only go up.

 If you’re serious, I recommend you use a trading platform like Coinigy and check out some of the resources I recommended.
-Chris Dunn’s program is by far the most extensive, but if you can’t afford it, just start with free YouTube videos.
+My course on trading cryptocurrencies is by far the most extensive, but if you can’t afford it, just start with free YouTube videos.

 As of the time of writing this article, bitcoin has just experienced a massive crash in response to China’s new anti-cryptocurrency policy.
 That means this is the perfect time to buy, when it’s cheap.
 Don’t wait, don’t hesitate, just pull the trigger and take action—thank me later.